marwin1991/keep-changelog-maven-plugin/README.md

 - add generating changelog directory with .gitkepp and empty changelog file, if not exists with init command
 - update README to include all important aspects: first steps (add to pom.xml etc.), available commands
 - move current changelog directory to example
+- add command to create release with a version from pom.xml as directory name and release-date.txt file
 - add command to create archive-X.md from selected directory
 - add tests
 - add issue to snakeyaml-anno to include specific sl4j lib
 - add javadocs

 Usage:
 - add a directory to your project with name `changelog`